-Giannis picks up the file on the German tourist, gives a sign to Giorgos, and they walk towards the car.
+Giannis picks up the file on the German tourist, gives a sign to Georgia, and they walk towards the car.

-“So what do you think Giorgo, how hard is this case going to be?” he says, almost to himself, while going through the file.
+“So what do you think Georgia, how hard is this case going to be?” he says, almost to himself, while going through the file.
 The owner of the bodiless head was called Martin Stühl, natural of Stuttgart in Germany.
 He travelled to Crete alone, according to Aegean Airlines, but he joined a group of young tourists and locals in a hotel called Cauldron.
-The group were travelling through the island as in an organised event, so it would be easy enough to track down the events that preceded his death.
+The group are registered as Alluminati and were travelling through the island as part of an organised event, so it would be easy enough to track down the events that preceded his death.

-The first clue was to find the group, and ask some questions.
+The first clue was to find the group, these Alluminati people, and ask some questions.

 Scene 2 – Hans